H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

+# 15. Pituitary and Global Modes

-> **Why this matters for Polymathmatic Geography**
+## Why this matters for Polymathmatic Geography

-> This chapter explains how Ms. Jarvis’s “global hormones” are implemented as constitutional rules, weights, modes, and always‑on services that shape every interaction.
+This chapter explains how Ms. Jarvis’s “global hormones” are implemented as constitutional rules, weights, modes, and always‑on services that shape every interaction.
 It supports:

-> - **P1 – Every where is entangled** by tying global safety, ethics, and optimization signals to all agents, memories, and spatial backbones at once.
+- **P1 – Every where is entangled** by tying global safety, ethics, and optimization signals to all agents, memories, and spatial backbones at once.
-> - **P3 – Power has a geometry** by making global influence flow through explicit services and routing patterns instead of hidden parameters.
+- **P3 – Power has a geometry** by making global influence flow through explicit services and routing patterns instead of hidden parameters.
-> - **P5 – Design is a geographic act** by encoding norms for Appalachian communities directly into system‑wide constraints and emphasis profiles.
+- **P5 – Design is a geographic act** by encoding norms for Appalachian communities directly into system‑wide constraints and emphasis profiles.
-> - **P12 – Intelligence with a ZIP code** by allowing global weights and principles to prioritize local context, commons, and community veto.
+- **P12 – Intelligence with a ZIP code** by allowing global weights and principles to prioritize local context, commons, and community veto.
-> - **P16 – Power accountable to place** by logging, hashing, and exposing global decisions and violations so they can be audited and contested.
+- **P16 – Power accountable to place** by logging, hashing, and exposing global decisions and violations so they can be audited and contested.

-> As such, this chapter belongs to the **Computational Instrument** tier: it specifies the “pituitary” layer of global modes and constraints that govern how Ms. Jarvis’s cognitive services behave in the running system.
+As such, this chapter belongs to the *Computational Instrument* tier: it specifies the “pituitary” layer of global modes and constraints that govern how Ms. Jarvis’s cognitive services behave in the running system.

-# 15. Pituitary and Global Modes

-This chapter describes the layer that controls global settings and modes across the system.
-The design borrows the idea of a central regulator that sends signals influencing many subsystems at once, implemented here as a running layer of configuration state, constitutional and supervisory services, and routing policies that now control how agents, retrieval, and generation behave under different conditions.
-Work on neuromodulation and global mode switching in neuroscience, such as Marder (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4082670/) and Aston‑Jones & Cohen (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1387522/), provides the conceptual analogy.

 ---